The Society for the Study of Nineteenth-Century Ireland

 The optional conference dinner will be at the award-winning south Indian Kayal Restaurant on Granby Street, Leicester, on Thursday, 27 June 2019 at 7:30pm.
 If you have registered for the conference you will have received a separate invoice for the conference dinner (€36/£30) – please contact Dr Richard Butler (below) if you have not received an invoice.

-Please click here to download the draft conference programme (subject to change).
+Please click here to download the final version of the conference programme (there may be last-minute changes to this programme).

 Dr Richard Butler, University of Leicester (email@example.com)